cncf/techdocs/assessments/0009-iin-toto.md

           instructing them in how to sign and verify their steps??*

 - **Contributors** : *code*
-    These are members of the community who:
+   - These are members of the community who:
         - *make code changes*: these can be for feature additions or bug fixes to in-toto implementations
         - *submit changes to specifications*: these can be direct changes if they are trivial or as new in-toto Enhancements (ITEs)
         - *create new integrations*: in these cases, other projects are updated to generate or use in-toto metadata as appropriate, and these integrations are noted in in-toto/friends
         - *submit issues, feature requests and more*: these are typically implementation or sub-project specific, and can be submitted to the corresponding GitHub repositories

    DOC NEEDS:
       These contributors need to understand the GitHub repo structure, the contribution policies and procedures, coding and naming standards and conventions.
+      ITE developers and integrators need direction on how and where to document their own additions.

-- **Contributors** : *doc* (to be added)
+- **Contributors** : *doc* (to be added)\
-        - Should use Documentation and Good First Issue tags for issues and PRs
-        - Should be responsible for updating doc roadmaps/ToCs, to reflect any changes they make to the doc structure (adding or moving documents).
+   - These are members of the community who use the **Edit** button to make changes to published documents, or create new documentation.

    DOC NEEDS:
    These contributors need clear doc contribution standards, naming and style conventions, and clear instructions on how to create or edit existing doc, and where documents should go (that is, what should go on the website or in GitHub, where a subject fits in the doc architecture)

+  Contributor docs should:

+   - List reviewers/approvers for doc changes and additions.
+   - Encourage the use of Documentation and Good First Issue tags for issues and PRs.
+   - Make doc contributors responsible for updating doc roadmaps/ToCs, to reflect any changes they make to the doc structure (adding or moving documents).